beumerr/quaco/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to The Google CMS?
+Unsure where to begin contributing to QuaCo?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * `Beginner issues` - issues which should only require a few lines of code, and a test or two.
 * `Help wanted issues` - issues which should be a bit more involved than `beginner` issues.